-Whether you use Service Now, BMC Remedy, Cherwell or another ticketing system, Build a Help Desk CREATE allows companies to reduce the organization’s support costs by streamlining the Help Desk ticket classification process, quickly identify support trends and focus valuable Information Technology resources on targeted business process improvement with helpdesk categories.
+Whether you use Service Now, BMC Remedy, Cherwell, or another ticketing system, Build a Help Desk CREATE allows companies to reduce the organization’s support costs by streamlining the Service Desk ticket classification process, quickly identifying support trends, and focus valuable Information Technology resources on targeted business process improvement with helpdesk categories.

 CREATE Help Desk Ticket Classification

 - Collect and export a 6-month sample of Help Desk ticket data.